UN rights chief urges ASEAN to move on Myanmar dialogue | Law-Order

 - Country:

-The United Nations top human rights official called on ASEAN countries on Wednesday to launch a political dialogue with the military junta and the democratically-elected leadership in Myanmar, with support from the international community.
+The top U.N. human rights official called on ASEAN countries on Wednesday to launch a political dialogue with the military junta and the democratically-elected leadership in Myanmar, with support from the international community.
+The United Nations must be allowed to deliver humanitarian aid to civilians in Myanmar, as agreed with the Association of Southeast Asian Nations (ASEAN), without it being "instrumentalised" by the military, Michelle Bachelet said.

 "It is urgent for ASEAN to appoint a special envoy or team to get some kind of political dialogue underway.
-I encourage ASEAN to engage with the democratic leadership and civil society, not just the military front," she told the Geneva forum.
+I encourage ASEAN to engage with the democratic leadership and civil society, not just the military front," Bachelet said.
+"It will be important to deliver aid through civil society structures as much as possible and in consultation with the democratic opposition," she added.

+Nearly 900 people have been killed since the coup, while at least 5,200 remain unlawfully detained, Bachelet told the Geneva forum on Tuesday at the start of a two-day debate.
+At least 93 journalists have been arrested, at least 44 of whom remain in detention, including foreign correspondents, Bachelet said on Wednesday.

+"Eight major Myanmar media outlets have had their licenses revoked by the military, many journalists have had no option but to seek safety outside of the country," she said.
+Bachelet, a former president of Chile, urged countries to support independent media and civil society and "help them find channels to get information out" of Myanmar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)